Medicare Part G: What Does It Cover? What Does It Cost?

 What you pay for Medicare Supplement Plan G coverage is based on several factors, including:

-Regarding that first bullet point, insurance companies can price MedSup Plan G policies as they wish.
-Premiums, deductibles, and copays for one Plan G policy may differ from other insurers.
+Regarding that first bullet point, insurance companies can price MedSup Plan G policies as they please.
+Premiums, deductibles and copays for one Plan G policy may differ from company to company.

 Insurance companies usually charge men more than women for MedSup policies.
 They also charge tobacco users more than people who don’t use tobacco products.
 And they charge people in certain areas of the U.S. more than they charge people in other areas.
 Some insurers even base what they charge for a Plan G policy on how long someone’s been enrolled in Medicare Part B.

-Here are a few things you can do to lower your Plan G costs:
+Here are a few things you can do to lower your Medicare Supplement Plan G costs:

 - Move to an area where this kind of coverage costs less than it does where you live now.